na-na-hi/renget/archive/co-writing-guide.md

 - **Advanced** tab \-> **Current Context**.

 Take a looong look at what's in the context.
-If you failed to understand this, you *won't* understand how the AI do fundamentally work.
+If you fail to understand this, you *won't* understand how the AI does fundamentally work.
 I am saying this because you need to understand that there is nothing special about Memory, Lorebook, or Author's Note.
 They are ***all*** just a part of context—A Lorebook entry is not a special piece of context nor is it an instruction.
 Imagine a context as a piece of paper, your current story: the storytext, will take a majority of your page, and your active entry will be placed at the top.

 Storytext has limitation, once you hit the max size.
 The oldest text will be gone and gone to make a room for newer text.